j-fischer/js-mock/README.md

 ### mock.withExactArgs(<anything>...)

 Set the expectation to be called with the exact arguments provided.
+Any of the given arguments can be a JsHamcrest style matcher.
+If a matcher is provided as an argument, the actual argument will be passed on to the `matches()` function of the matcher object.

     var mock = JsMock.mock("aMock");

     // Expect to be called like this: mock("foo", "bar");
     mock.once().withExactArgs("foo", "bar");

 ### mock.returns(<anything>)